 Running is an activity that involves repetitive stress and impact, sometimes for a long duration.
 People who have an underlying lower back problem can find running or jogging makes their pain worse or leads to additional types of pain, such as sciatica (leg pain, weakness, or numbness).

-When running or jogging leads to more or additional back pain it is important to know when to seek treatment and what types of treatment to expect.
+When running or jogging leads to more or additional back pain, it is important to know when to seek treatment and what types of treatment to expect.

-Low Back Muscle Strain for Runners
+Common Lower Back Injuries for Runners

 Lower back pain often comes on quickly, after bending or lifting the wrong way, or perhaps after running too far before warming up.